 Digestive problems could be very challenging and complicated, especially when you experience one and wants to solve it, but with the help of some foods, you can ease those uncomfortable situations.

-Research has even supported the consumption of fermented foods, such as yogurt, kimchi, tempeh, among others, to have enough probiotics in your diet to improve your digestive health.
+Research has even supported the consumption of fermented foods, such as yogurt, kimchi, and tempeh, among others, to have enough probiotics in your diet to improve your digestive health.

 Foods such as whole grains, green vegetables, etc, are good in helping food move through the digestive system easily and more quickly since they are rich in fiber.